Pressurebox Pro - FAQ, User Guide and Troubleshooting

 - The battery life is shorter than expected

-2. Check that the O-ring is clean and correctly positioned in its groove on the cylinder.
-Also check that the threads of the lid and cylinder are clean and that no dirt is stuck.
+- Inspect the O-ring and threads: Check that the O-ring on the cylinder threads is clean and correctly positioned in its groove.
+Also, check that the threads of the lid and cylinder are clean and that no dirt is stuck.

 For any electronics-related issues, please try the following steps:

-1. Fully recharge the device until all four indicator lights stop flashing.
+- Fully recharge to reset: Fully recharge the device until all four indicator lights stop flashing.
 This will reset the device.
+Make sure to use the original cable, as not all USB-C cables will connect properly.
+This is a common mistake.

-If the lid has been closed too tightly and is difficult to open, try the following steps:
+If the lid is currently stuck, try the following steps:

-4. If you are still unable to open the box, please contact us and we will be happy to help.
+If you are still unable to open the box after trying these steps, please contact us and we will be happy to help!

 Situation: The balls are too hard

-This is easy to resolve: simply open the box some time before playing and allow the balls to rest outside of the pressurized environment.
+- Let the balls rest: This is easy to resolve.
+Simply open the box some time before playing and allow the balls to rest outside of the pressurized environment.
 The balls will gradually soften as the pressure equalizes.

 Situation: The balls are not hard enough